Requirements to be a University lecturer in Ghana

 - Lecturer

-The minimum academic requirement is Doctor of Philosophy (PhD) degree in any of the areas of specialization.
+The minimum academic requirement is a Doctor of Philosophy (Ph.D.) degree in any of the areas of specialization.

 Teaching experience, in a reputable university or a comparable institution, will be an added advantage.

-The ones that can afford to employ PhD holders are mostly public universities, plus there’s not a lot of PhD holders to go round across the over the numerous universities in Ghana.
+The ones that can afford to employ Ph.D. holders are mostly public universities, plus there are not a lot of Ph.D. holders to go around across the numerous universities in Ghana.

-There are exceptions whereby some private Universities admit Mphil holders as lecturers.
-You may see some lecturers having Mphil and other masters degrees lecturing in public universities but they may have been enrolled or planning to further their studies in various PhD programs to meet the ultimatum set by government through the Ministry of Education in Ghana less they are sanctioned or sacked in the near future.
+There are exceptions whereby some private Universities admit MPhil holders as lecturers.
+You may see some lecturers having MPhil and other master’s degrees lecturing in public universities but they may have been enrolled or planning to further their studies in various PhD programs to meet the ultimatum set by the government through the Ministry of Education in Ghana less they are sanctioned or sacked shortly.

-To this exception, it is only prudent to have the PhD for a smooth process for the position as Lecturer in Ghana.
+To this exception, it is only prudent to have the Ph.D. for a smooth process for the position of Lecturer in Ghana.

 Note that;

-If it is a new Educational Institute that just came on board, they may accept someone with masters degree that has good grades with years of experience .
+If it is a new Educational Institute that just came on board, they may accept someone with a master’s degree who has good grades with years of experience.